andrewblackmon/culture/benefits.md

 **Dogs**

 In an effort to help our team members bring their whole selves to work, we allow well-behaved dogs to join their owners in the Santa Monica office.
-Just make sure your dog is safe for a work enviornment, they're not left to wander around the office on their own, they're potty trained, and they aren't frequently crying, growling, or barking in the office.
+Just make sure your dog is safe for a work environment, they're not left to wander around the office on their own, they're potty trained, and they aren't frequently crying, growling, or barking in the office.

-As a dog owner, you sometimes tune out your own pups noises and personality quarks, but keep in mind that it's not always easy for your team members to do the same.
-Try putting yourself in someone elses shoes, if your dog is frequently making loud noises, then they might not be the right fit to be in the office.
+As a dog owner, you sometimes tune out your own pups noises and personality quirks, but keep in mind that it's not always easy for your team members to do the same.
+Try putting yourself in someone else's shoes, if your dog is frequently making loud noises, then they might not be the right fit to be in the office.
 Remain objective and use your best judgement here.
 Think of it like a crying baby sitting next to you on the airplane.
 You feel bad for the baby, and for the parent caring for the child, but the loud crying noises and screams in your ear isn't the most relaxing experience for you to listen to on your flight.

 For more details about this, our doggie owners can check out our Playbook.